First cabinet of Vojislav Koštunica

 The Government of Serbia under Vojislav Koštunica as the Prime Minister was formed on March 3, 2004.
 After 2007 Serbian parliamentary election on 21 January, this cabinet served as a transitional government handling only technical issues until the new government was finally formed in May 2007.

 This government of Serbia consisted of four political parties - DSS (10 portfolios), G-17 Plus (4 portfolios), SPO & NS (7 portfolios and their subsidiary parties) with parliamentary support of the SPS.

+On March 6, Serbian Prime Minister Vojislav Koštunica appointed a close aide, Rade Bulatović, as his new secret service chief despite Bulatović arrest as a suspect in the assassination of the former prime minister.

 During Koštunica's administration, most of the 24 disputed privatizations took place, for which there are serious suspicions that there were large-scale embezzlements.
 Large number of privatizations were later annulled due to non-fulfillment of privatization contracts or those companies went bankrupt.